AcademySoftwareFoundation/EncodingGuidelines/EncodeProres.md

    -vf scale=in_color_matrix=bt709:out_color_matrix=bt709 OUTPUTFILE.png
 ```

-However, other encoders seem to be recognised correctly, so there is clearly some metadata missing.
+However, other encoders seem to be recognized correctly, so there is clearly some metadata missing.
 I did try using the prores_metadata filter to try adding some additional parameters, but it didn't seem to help.

 ```console
 ffmpeg -i ./chip-chart-yuvconvert/basicnclc.mov -c copy \